krzkaczor/cheatcalls-eip/README.md

 This EIP doesn't break any existing functionality in existing production grade nodes, eg: Geth, Reth, Nethermind, etc. This EIP however will affect to an extent, and deprecate certain RPCs in test nodes, eg: Hardhat, Anvil, Phoenix (BuildBear), etc. The RPCs that are being deprecated will be replaced by standardized RPCs that have been listed above in the proposal.
 User scripts, and other dependent tools/plugins might require minor changes, to be compatible.

-See [Attendum #1](./attendum1.md) for a comparison table of current implementations.
+See [Addendum #1](./addendum1.md) for a comparison table of current implementations.

 ## Test Cases